ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

     `git push --set-upstream origin main`

 1. Excellent !
-You have your `tier1-infra` repository ready for further steps.
+You have your `tier1-infra` repository ready for next steps.

 ## 2. Pull the tools submodule